SAP-samples/ui5-typescript-helloworld/step-by-step.md

 While you can get started faster by just copying and modifying the entire *Hello World* app, this step-by-step guide will help you understand every bit and piece of the setup and how the pieces fit together.

-It consists of ten steps, but in fact only the first half is really related to TypeScript.
-The remaining five steps are about adding the UI5 tools to the project and wrapping everything up nicely, so these steps apply more or less to any UI5 application project.
+It consists of ten steps, but in fact only the first four steps and step six are really related to TypeScript.
+The other steps are about adding the UI5 tools to the project and wrapping everything up nicely, so these steps apply more or less to any UI5 application project.

 ## Table of Contents